Cephasb/FuelVoucher/README.md

 # FuelVoucher
-Fuel voucher system -rest APIs for android app and Web Admin app written in PHP ,jQuery with a Bootstrap front-end
+Fuel voucher system -rest APIs for android app and Web Admin written in PHP ,jQuery with a Bootstrap front-end